-Life is full of special and beautiful moments to be savoured and enjoyed - and your wedding is one of them.
-You are making considerable investments in working with wedding vendors who will help you execute the vision you have for your wedding day and it is my job as your wedding photographer to make sure that all of those various elements are recorded in images that you will love and cherish over the years.
+Life is full of special and beautiful moments to be savoured and enjoyed - and your wedding is one of them!
+You are making considerable investments in working with wedding vendors who will help you execute the vision you have for your wedding day and it is my job as your wedding photographer to make sure that all of those various elements are captured in images that you will love and cherish over the years!

-As a wedding photographer, it is both my honour and a privilege to be a part of your wedding and to celebrate your day and your love with you.
-And while I celebrate your special day with you, I also have the duty of documenting this one-of-a-kind day for you.
-My one goal for your wedding is to happily make sure that I capture images that both you and your spouse will treasure for a long, long time.
-However, the one challenge I face when trying to achieve this goal in your behalf when I have to compete with your guests for images.
+As a wedding photographer, it is both my honour and a privilege to be a part of your wedding and to celebrate your day and your love with you but, while I participate in the festivities of your special day I also have the important task of documenting this one-of-a-kind day for you.
+My ultimate goal for your wedding day is to make sure that I capture images that both you and your spouse will treasure for many years to come, however, this goal can be jeopardized when I have to compete with your guests for images...

-On your wedding day, everyone will be excited about your day along with you and so it’s only natural for people to want to take pictures of your special day as it unfolds.
-It’s your guests’ way of saying, “I was here on one of the most special days of your life and I'm so happy that I got to celebrate this special moment with you!”
-I think that it’s wonderful that you will be surrounded by such love and positivity on your special day.
-To that end, I would encourage you to invite your guests to savour the moment while it’s happening live as opposed to viewing it through the screen of their phones, tablets or cameras for one big reason:
+All your guests will be excited about your special day along with you and it’s only natural for people to want to take pictures of your big day as it unfolds.
+It’s your guests’ and loved ones' way of saying, “I was here on one of the most special days of your life and I'm so happy that I got to celebrate this special moment with you!”
+I think that it’s wonderful that you will be surrounded by such love and positivity so, to that end, I would encourage you to invite your guests to savour the moment while it’s happening as opposed to viewing it through the screen of their phones, tablets or cameras for this one, big reason:

-You already have a photographer taking care of things.
+You already have a seasoned and professional photographer taking care of things!

 And that is such a shame…

-But, it doesn’t have to be that way if you go the route of having an unplugged wedding.
-We live in a world where we’re almost always on our various devices so, wouldn’t it be a refreshing change for you and your guests get to live in the moment and enjoy every minute of it in the flesh?
-I guarantee that you will all have a richer experience from being fully present in the moment and it will only enhance the experience of receiving your official wedding photos because they will remind you of what it was like to be there on that day and experience each moment of the day as it unfolded.
+But, it doesn’t have to be that way if you choose to go the route of having an unplugged wedding.
+Because we live in a world where we are almost always on our various devices, wouldn’t it be a refreshing change for you and your guests to simply just live in the moment?
+I guarantee that you will all have a richer experience on the day from being fully present and invested in the moment and, it will enhance the viewing experience of receiving your official wedding images because they will serve to remind you of what it was like to be there on that day and experience each moment of the day as it unfolded.
 Looking back on your images will invoke all of the rich, warm and loving feelings you felt when you were there and who wouldn’t want to revisit that experience!

-So let me know what you think about having an unplugged wedding – have you ever considered this idea and is it something that you think you would go for.
+So let me know what you think about having an unplugged wedding – have you ever considered this idea and is it something that you think you would like to implement at your wedding?
 Let me know your thoughts in the comments and consider signing up to my blog because I have lots more helpful tips and ideas to help you with planning for your big day.